BadrAlioui/forthProject/README.md

 ## About The Project

 The Restaurant Booking System is a web application that allows users to easily book tables.
-Our goal is to make the reservation process simple and provide a good experience for users.
+Our goal is to simplify reservations and user experience.

 ## Objectives